giordano/AstroLib.jl/README.md

 License
 -------

 The AstroLib.jl package is licensed under the MIT "Expat" License.
+The original author is Mosè Giordano.